DronG / Shutterstock.com

 Pepperoni Pizza

-So, if you order a pepperoni pizza in Italy, you’d likely receive a pizza topped with a variety of bell peppers.
+So, if you ordered a pepperoni pizza in Italy, you'd likely receive a pizza topped with a variety of bell peppers.
 The closest thing to American pepperoni pizza is salami pizza.
-Most Italian salami is fairly mild and lacks the spice that American pepperoni has, so another option to get that spiciness is salami piccante, which has a sharper bite.
+Most salami is fairly mild and lacks the spice that American pepperoni has, so another option to get that spiciness is salami piccante, which has a sharper bite.

 Caesar Salad